Museum of Native American History: Native American Cultural Celebration

+Private Events

+The Museum of Native American History offers event space for private events.
+From weddings to social and corporate events.
+All private events are after museum hours.
+Date and time is subject to Museum availability.

+Field Trips and Group Visits

+The museum provides Bus Parking for school and group visits with a newly expanded overflow parking area.
+The parking, restrooms, and museum are all accessible spaces.
+The museum offers scavenger hunts for groups and a free arrowhead hunt for children.

 Permanent galleries

 Paleo

-This gallery focuses on the earliest time periods of humans in the Americas, from around 12,000 BC to 8,000 BC.
-Included as part of the collection is "Tusker", an authentic Woolly Mammoth skeleton which greets visitors upon their arrival.
+This gallery focuses on the earliest time periods of humans in the Americas, from around 22,000 BC to 8,000 BC.
+Included as part of the collection is "Tusker", an authentic Woolly Mammoth skeleton from Siberia that greets visitors upon their arrival.

 Archaic

 This gallery focuses on the shift toward the time of "Hunters and Gatherers" once the Mega-Fauna had perished and people began living in small semi-permanent villages and gathering food for themselves.
 This gallery has many examples of Archaic period tools and weapons, including Atl-atl specimens.

 Woodlands

 Covering the time from 1,000 BC to 900 AD, The Woodlands period is unique due to the development of crop cultivation and larger social structures, as well as the development of earthen burial and ceremonial mounds.

 Mississippian

 The Mississippian Period (lasting from 900 AD to 1450 AD) saw the development of larger villages and population centers.
 This period's prosperity led to some of the most intricate of all pottery samples that have survived to this day.

 This gallery includes the Sweetwater Biface, which is considered to be the thinnest flint artifact yet found.